What is a Scorched Earth Policy?

 - Liquidating or terminating significantly valuable assets and securities

-- Making plans to repay debts as soon as the hostile takeover is completed (meaning the acquiring company would then be forced to pay out the balance of the debt = losing profit)
+- Making agreements to repay debts as soon as the hostile takeover is completed.
+The acquiring company would then be forced to pay off the outstanding debt, thereby eroding its profits.

-- Trying to “scorch” the acquirer as well by using another poison pill strategy, the flip-over strategy, which enables shareholders of the target company to purchase discounted shares of the acquiring company if the takeover is successful.
-The move will dilute the value of the acquiring company’s outstanding shares.
+- Trying to “scorch” the acquirer as well by using a “poison pill” tactic such as the flip-over strategy, which enables shareholders of the target company to purchase discounted shares of the acquiring company if the takeover is successful.
+This move will dilute the value of the acquiring company’s outstanding shares.

 Origin of the Scorched Earth Policy